2012 Stanley Cup playoffs: (1) Vancouver Canucks vs. (8) Los Angeles Kings

 The Vancouver Canucks entered the playoffs as the Western Conference regular season champions and the back-to-back Presidents' Trophy winners, earning 111 points.
 The Los Angeles Kings qualified for the postseason as the eighth seed with 95 points.
 This was the fifth playoff series between these two teams, the two teams each having won two of the previous playoff series.
 The most recent matchup occurred in the 2010 Western Conference quarterfinals, where the Canucks defeated the Kings in six games.
 The teams split this year's four-game regular season series.
-The Canucks entered the series as the favourites, with many hockey commentators predicting them to win this series and to be the Western Conference champions due to the fact they had fallen one win short from the Stanley Cup the year prior having gone all the way to the Finals and losing in seven to the Boston Bruins along with coming off two consecutive Presidents' Trophies and having most of the players from the previous year still intact on their roster.
+The Canucks entered the series as the favorites, with many hockey commentators predicting them to win this series and to be the Western Conference champions due to the fact they had fallen one win short from the Stanley Cup the year prior having gone all the way to the Finals and losing in seven to the Boston Bruins along with coming off two consecutive Presidents' Trophies and having most of the players from the previous year still intact on their roster.

 However, the Kings won the first three games of the series en route to eliminating the Canucks in five games.
-In doing so, Los Angeles became the third California team, and the sixth team overall, to eliminate a Presidents' Trophy winner in the first round of the playoffs.
+In doing so, Los Angeles became the third California team, and the sixth team overall, to eliminate a Presidents' Trophy winner in the first round of the playoffs, and the first to go on to win the Stanley Cup.
 Vancouver struggled offensively throughout the series, while Los Angeles goaltender Jonathan Quick only allowed eight total goals, including a shutout in game three.
 The Canucks' Byron Bitz was suspended for two games after boarding the Kings' Kyle Clifford in game one.
 Cory Schneider then replaced Roberto Luongo as Vancouver's starting goaltender for game three, prompting speculation that Luongo might be traded after the season.
 Game four saw the return of Vancouver winger Daniel Sedin, in his first appearance since suffering a concussion on March 21.
 He had an assist on a goal by Canucks' captain and twin brother Henrik in the Canucks' 3–1 victory in game four, and the team avoided becoming the first Presidents' Trophy winner to be swept in a conference quarterfinal series.
 However, Jarret Stoll ended the Canucks season, scoring at 4:27 of overtime to give the Kings a 2–1 victory in game five, the only overtime game of the series to prevent the Canucks from forcing a sixth game.
 They moved on to the second round for the first time since 2001.